justinfx/opencolorigo/README.md

 *TODO*

-* The `config` struct wrapper is not safely maintaining the `OCIO::ConstConfigRcPtr` (a shared_ptr).
-The calls work fine within the same scope, but reusing the `config` across functions is a seg fault because the pointer is getting deleted.
+* The `Config` struct wrapper is not safely maintaining the `OCIO::ConstConfigRcPtr` (a shared_ptr).
+The calls work fine within the same scope, but reusing the `Config` across functions is a seg fault because the pointer is getting deleted.
 Need to figure out how to properly preserve it.
 * Error Handling
 * Implement all of the API